kavia-common/cloudunify-pro-284073-286483/Backend/README.md

 - postgres:// → postgresql+asyncpg://
 - postgresql+psycopg2:// → postgresql+asyncpg://

+Startup is non-blocking: If no database configuration is detected at startup, the application logs a warning and skips schema initialization; health endpoints (/, /health, /healthz) are available immediately.

 ## Endpoint contract (parity with legacy)

 - POST /auth/login → { token, user }